There are two types of competitive bids, and one type of information request used

-Invitation to Bid (ITB): which is a process that is best used when contracting for a commodity that must comply to a strict set of specifications.
+Invitation to Bid (ITB): A process that is best used when contracting for a commodity that must comply to a strict set of specifications.
 This type of bid award is predominately based on the lowest qualified bid.

-Invitation to Negotiate (ITN): the ITN process is a flexible procurement process that is used when highly specialized and or variable services or products are required.
-Negotiations offer an opportunity for selected Vendor(s) to discuss their responses with an evaluation committee.
-The goal of this comprehensive process is for identification of the optimal outcome or the solution that best meets the needs of the University.
-Only representatives of the participating Vendors who are authorized to negotiate and make agreements shall be involved in negotiations.
+Invitation to Negotiate (ITN): A flexible procurement process that is used when highly specialized and or variable services or products are required.
+Negotiations offer an opportunity for selected Supplier(s) to discuss their responses with an evaluation committee.
+The goal of this comprehensive process is for identification of solution that offers the best value to the University.
+Only representatives of the participating Suppliers who are authorized to negotiate and make agreements shall be involved in negotiations.

-Departments should contact Michael Hernandez in the Purchasing office if they are considering any project that may require a competitively solicited bid ITB or ITN.
-The purchase of commodities or contractual services which cost $75,000.00 and up shall be awarded pursuant to a competitive solicitation, unless otherwise authorized (Regulations: USF4.02000 & USF4-02020.)
+Contact Michael Hernandez in Procurement Services if you are considering any project that may require a Public Solicitation (ITN or ITB).
+The purchase of commodities or contractual services which cost $75,000.00 and up shall be awarded pursuant to a competitive Public Solicitation, unless otherwise authorized.

-For a list of commodities and contractual services that are not subject to the competitive solicitation process see Regulation USF4.02010.
+For a list of commodities and contractual services that are not subject to the Public Solicitation process see Purchasing Exemptions.